 Anxiety from phobia might occur in the face of a triggering object or scenario.
 Panic attacks, on the other hand, often come out of nowhere.

-Though everyone experiences anxiety, if the anxiety has caused you significant distress, and has impaired your ability to function in life, then it qualifies as a clinical condition and should be treated professionally.
+Though everyone experiences anxiety, it can cause significant distress and can impair your ability to function in life.
+In that case, the anxiety qualifies as a clinical condition and should be treated professionally.

 What are the risk factors for anxiety disorders?